 The Ohio Department of Transportation (ODOT) District 3 selected KS Associates to provide surveying for a major and long-awaited transportation infrastructure improvement in Erie County.
 The ERI 6 Connectivity Corridor project consists of converting five intersections into single-lane modern roundabouts, installing a continuous two-way left turn lane through a portion of the corridor, extension of the Sandusky Bay Pathway multi-use path, and installing a new multi-use path along US 6 and Rye Beach Road to connect the Sandusky Bay Pathway to the City of Huron.

-Surveying for this five-mile project will commence in October 2022.
+Surveying for this five-mile project commenced in November 2022.
 To meet the schedule, KS included OHM Advisors and O.R.
 Colan on the team.
-KS will survey the westerly portion of the project.
-OHM will complete surveying toward the easterly project limits, along and just west of Rye Beach Road.
 The combined forces of KS and OHM will allow for multiple survey crews to be deployed at the same time to complete the survey.
 O.R.
 Colan will provide land record research to assist in the property line and right-of-way determination.

-To enhance efficiencies, the team will utilize a Terrestrial Mobile LiDAR System (TMLS), in addition to conventional field surveying.
-Surveyors will obtain pavement locations and elevations using the TMLS.
-The TMLS will improve safety by reducing the need to physically stand in the roadway to acquire data — important considering the project includes 45 to 55 mph speed limits.
-The TMLS will also save time by locating features near the roadway such as signs, utility poles, and guardrails.
+To enhance efficiencies, the team is utilizing a Terrestrial Mobile LiDAR System (TMLS) in addition to conventional field surveying.
+Surveyors are obtaining pavement locations and elevations using the TMLS.
+The TMLS improves safety by reducing the need to physically stand in the roadway to acquire data — important considering the project includes 45 to 55 mph speed limits.
+The TMLS is also helping to save time by locating features near the roadway such as signs, utility poles, and guardrails.